-Make sure you place the rocks and ground decor in a way that breaks up the aquarium into territories.
-So, the Jack Demspeys can establish themselves.
-Make sure you have vertical structures, so they have something to hide behind.
+Place the rocks and ground decor in a way that breaks up the aquarium into territories.
+Also, have vertical structures, so they have something to hide behind.

 When you introduce them, make sure the lighting isn’t too bright, and there are places for them to hide.

-The recommended temperature range is 72–86 °F, (22–30 °C), with the best temperature being 73-76 °F, (23-26 °C).
+The recommended temperature range is 72–86 °F, (22–30 °C), with the best water temperature being 73-76 °F, (23-26 °C).